 When I was six years old, my mother found me in the garage with ice cream dripping from my fingers, shards of waffle cone in my hair, and a helmet strapped to my head.
 I was supposed to be on my bike riding to the park for a soccer game, but I had discovered a new flavor of Haagen-Dazs in the garage freezer and clearly eating ice cream with my fingers was far more interesting than soccer.
-What I’m trying to tell you is my interest in food started at a very young age, and it has only grown more and more over time (fortunately I have learned to use a spoon to eat my ice cream.
-As you might imagine, my mom is very pleased).
+What I’m trying to tell you is my interest in food started at a very young age, and it has only grown more and more over time (fortunately I learned somewhere along the way to use a spoon to eat my ice cream).

 Growing up, I did read the “cool kid books” like Harry Potter and Chicken Soup, but more often I read cookbooks and culinary textbooks that taught me about the chemistry of cooking on a deep, molecular level.
 I mean, did you know that the hardness of your tap water can affect the gluten development in your bread?
 Or that one of the reasons we keep butter cold for pie crust is because butter is an emulsion of water and fat, and once it melts, you cannot get it back?
 Those are the tidbits of knowledge that I have collected since I was a little girl, and my curiosity for that food knowledge has never slowed down.